Driver CPC part 2 test: case studies

 You need to pass the Driver CPC part 4 practical demonstration test within 2 years, otherwise you’ll have to pass the part 2 case studies test again.

 If you fail the test

 You’ll get a result letter with feedback telling you why you’ve failed.

-You can book another case studies test straight away, but you can’t take it for another 3 clear working days.
+You can book another case studies test straight away, but you cannot take it for another 3 clear working days.

-You can apply for a refund of out-of-pocket expenses if the Driver and Vehicle Standards Agency (DVSA) cancels your test at short notice.
+You can apply for a refund of out-of-pocket expenses if DVSA cancels your test at short notice.